eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ## Prepare the device

-To connect the STM DevKit to Azure, first you'll need to update the Wi-Fi firmware.
-Then you'll modify a configuration file for Wi-Fi and Azure IoT settings, rebuild the image, and flash the image to the device.
+To connect the STM DevKit to Azure, you'll modify a configuration file for Wi-Fi and Azure IoT settings, rebuild the image, and flash the image to the device.

-### Update Wi-Fi firmware
-Install the latest Wi-Fi module firmware.
-This tutorial requires version 3.5.2.5.STM or later.

 1. Download and extract the [Inventek ISM 43362 Wi-Fi module firmware update](https://www.st.com/content/ccc/resource/technical/binary_resources/utilities/group0/7d/0b/be/f2/6a/51/4f/a2/inventek_fw_updater/files/inventek_fw_updater.zip/jcr:content/translations/en.inventek_fw_updater.zip).
 2. Follow the directions in the *readme.txt* file to update the firmware.